White Sox vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the White Sox have a record of 3-6.
+- The White Sox have played as the underdog in nine of their past 10 games and have gone 3-6 in those contests.

-- When it comes to the total, the White Sox and their foes are 4-6-0 in their previous 10 contests.
+- When it comes to the over/under, the White Sox and their opponents are 4-6-0 in their last 10 games.

-- The past 10 White Sox contests have not had a spread set by bookmakers.
-Chicago and its opponent have finished below the over/under in three consecutive games, with the average total established by oddsmakers during that stretch being 8.7.
+- The White Sox's previous 10 games have not had a spread posted by sportsbooks.

 White Sox Betting Records & Stats

-- The White Sox have been victorious in 35, or 33%, of the 106 contests they have been chosen as underdogs in this season.
+- The White Sox have come away with 35 wins in the 107 contests they have been listed as the underdogs in this season.

-- Games involving Chicago have gone over the total set by bookmakers in 68 of 154 chances this season.
+- Games involving Chicago have gone over the total set by sportsbooks in 69 of 155 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!